CenterForOpenScience/Employee-Manual/index.md

 COS staff has access to the gym facilities at the Omni.
 This includes access to all exercise equipment, showers, whirlpool, and indoor and outdoor pools.
 Up to two COS staff can use the facilities at a time.
 Per an agreement with the Omni, if the gym is in heavy use by hotel guests, then COS staff would select another time to workout.

-The Office Manager keeps the gym passes in a small notebook complete with a sign in/sign out sheet to ensure the passes are never misplaced.
+The Events and Facilities Coordinator keeps the gym passes in a small notebook complete with a sign in/sign out sheet to ensure the passes are never misplaced.
 Be sure to return the pass when you are done using it.

 Flexible Work Schedule
 ------------------

 COS is committed to the well-being of its staff.
 To honor this, COS allows flexible hours for medical appointments (doctors’ visit, dentist appointment and other necessary appointments to maintain well-being).
-Appointments and time out of the office must be communicated with the Human Resources Assistant and your team.
+Appointments and time out of the office must be communicated with the Human Resources Specialist and your team.
 COS also supports flexibility in work scheduling.
 If such flexibility is required (e.g., to support travel-heavy positions), employees must address alternative scheduling with their direct supervisor and, if such alternative scheduling occurs consistently for more than two weeks, be approved by Steering.

 Paid Time Off (PTO)
 ------------------

 At the beginning of each year, full-time, regular employees receive credit for fifteen (15) days of “Paid Time Off” (PTO).
 Part-time, regular employees will be granted PTO proportional to hours worked.
 This benefit for new hires is prorated based upon the number of working days remaining in the calendar year.
 Upon termination all unused PTO will be forfeited.
 PTO is not accrued and has no cash value.
 Staff must confirm PTO with their management, team, and HR.
-Anyone who cannot work due to an illness or emergency should notify the HR Assistant.
+Anyone who cannot work due to an illness or emergency should notify the HR Specialist.

 Hourly Time Tracking
 --------------------

 Hourly staff members are responsible for submitting their timecards on time for payroll processing.
 Staff who do not meet these requirements will not be paid for their unrecorded time until the next pay period.
 All overtime hours must be recorded and pre-approved by your manager.
 Hourly employees will be added to paycheckrecords.com upon hire, and be sent an email with details and temporary password to log in.
-If you have missed hours, or need a password reset, please notify the HR assistant.
-If you are sick, or need to make a schedule change, please notify the HR assistant.
+If you have missed hours, or need a password reset, please notify the HR specialist.
+If you are sick, or need to make a schedule change, please notify the HR specialist.
 For more detailed information about time card due dates and corresponding pay periods, reference your welcome email from Zenefits.

 Leave for Unique Life Circumstances
 ------------------